Almarch/NLP-from-a-PC/README.md

 ### 1.2.
 OCR

 The OCR service is [tesseract](https://tesseract-ocr.github.io/tessdoc/).
+It may be a bottleneck as for instance it cannot process [this resource](https://pubmed.ncbi.nlm.nih.gov/6342763/).

 ### 1.3.
 Tokenizer